 So go ahead–it’s real ice cream, and you can enjoy yourself with a clear conscience.
 Now, if only I could clear my schedule as well.

-Easy Mint Carob (or Chocolate) Chip Ice Cream (suitable for ACD Stage 2 and beyond)
+Easy Mint Carob (or Chocolate) Chip Ice Cream

 1 large ripe pear (6.5 oz or 190g), cored (peel if desired—not necessary)

-about 1/3 cup (80 ml) avocado purée (from one small to medium just-ripe avocado)
+About 1/3 cup (80 ml) avocado purée (from one small to medium just-ripe avocado)

 45-70 fresh mint leaves (depending on the size of leaves and your taste)